Fast quantum subroutines for the simplex method: Proofs

 We now analyze the running time.
-To determine with constant probability if the sought index $\ell$ exists, i.e., if $g(\ell) = 1$ for some value of $\ell$, we need to apply the counting version of Grover search, with $O(\sqrt{m})$ applications of the Grover operator \cite[Sect.~6.3]{nielsen02quantum}.
-Each application takes time $O(\frac{1}{\delta}(\kappa^2 d^2 m))$, which is the complexity of running the QLSA and the sign estimation.
-The probability of success for the QLSA is bounded, and we have a way of determining success, therefore we can boost the probability of correctness arbitrarily high with enough repetitions of the algorithm. \end{proof} If {\sc IsUnbounded}$(A_B, A_k, \delta)$ returns 1, we have a proof that the LP is unbounded from below, up to the given tolerance.
-Otherwise, we have to perform the ratio test.
-This is described in the next subroutine.
+To determine with constant probability if the sought index $\ell$ exists, i.e., if $g(\ell) = 1$ for some value of $\ell$, we apply amplitude estimation with $O(\sqrt{m})$ applications of the Grover operator, see Thm.~\ref{thm:ampest}.
+Each application takes time $O(\frac{1}{\delta}(\kappa d^2 m))$, which is the complexity of running the QLSA and the sign estimation.
+The probability of success for the QLSA is bounded, and we have a way of determining success, therefore we can boost the probability of correctness arbitrarily high with enough repetitions of the algorithm. \end{proof}